Prokofiev, Arensky, Glazunov

 Featured musicians

 Originally a ballet called Trapèze commissioned by a traveling dance troupe, Prokofiev’s Quintet Op.
 39 features unusual harmonies and irregular rhythms that set the quintet apart as one of his more radical works.
-The resulting atmosphere —strange, unsettled and circusy — will strike listeners as both challenging and delightfully fresh.
+The resulting atmosphere—strange, unsettled and circusy—will strike listeners as both challenging and delightfully fresh.

-Arensky’s Piano Trio in D minor opens with a warm Allegro whose passion and lyricism recall Mendesslohn’s trio of the same key.
+Arensky’s Piano Trio in D minor opens with a warm Allegro whose passion and lyricism recall Mendelssohn’s trio of the same key.
 The Scherzo that follows features glittering passagework redolent of Saint-Saëns’s second piano concerto, while the third movement, a tender Elegia, honors cellist Karl Davïdov, the trio’s dedicatee, with a wistful theme first presented by the cello.

 Glazunov’s String Quintet opens with the golden tones of a single viola before the other instruments join in to create a lush texture warmed by the addition of a second cello.
 The Scherzo’s playful alternation of plucking and bowing strings conveys a childlike innocence, while heavier emotions come through in the bittersweet Andante.
 A folk-infused finale brings the quintet to an exuberant close.